 There are also a growing number of treatments available that facilitate people with Usher Syndrome to live independent and fulfilling lives.
 The exact nature of these treatments will depend on the severity of the hearing and vision loss as well as the age and abilities of the person.
 Typically, treatment will include hearing aids, assistive listening devices, cochlear implants, or other communication methods such as Irish Sign Language; orientation and mobility training; and communication services and independent-living training that may include Braille instruction, low-vision services, or auditory training.

-To learn more about how people who are deafblind communicate click here.
+Learn more about communicating with people who are deafblind

 Potential Treatments and Research

 Research into an effective treatment for Usher Syndrome is focused on four main areas, gene therapy, retinal implants, stem cell therapy and drug-based therapy.
-For more information on these please visit http://www.usher-syndrome.org/index.cfm/pid/10257
+Visit Usher Syndrome Coalition website for treatment research.

 Technological advances in the last few decades have also greatly enhanced the range of communication devices and aids available to people with vision and hearing difficulties.